dxw/whippet/readme.md

 During development, whippet is designed to be used in conjunction with [Whippet Server](https://github.com/dxw/whippet-server).
 These projects will be combined at some point in the future.

-Whippet is under development and should be considered alpha software.
+*Whippet is under development and should be considered alpha software.
+If you use it, we'd love to know what you think.*

 # Getting started